RidgeRun/openfd/docs/attached-board.rst

 some variables that record the partition's `offset`, `size`, and `md5sum` to avoid re-installing the component's image if it's not necessary.

-This command installs the kernel partition to NAND:
+As example, this command installs the kernel partition to NAND:
 ::
     $ python installer.py \
         --verbose \